dtwest/Porthole/README.md

 #### Queues

 If you were to make this a prod app, the biggest thing you'd change would most likely be the queue implementation.
-Specifically, I would break the solution up such that there were the following commonponents:
+Specifically, I would break the solution up such that there were the following components:

 - API Endpoints, potentially run lambdas & API Gateway.
 Write to datastore and then put an event onto an SQS queue
 - Datastore, potentially running Aurora MySQL / Postgres